Vernon Ellis: Arts and philanthropy

 Ellis has been involved in many musical organisations, especially serving as Chairman of English National Opera 2005–12 (President 2012–).
-He was Chair of Classical Opera from 1996 to 2009 (currently President); Chair of the National Opera Studio 2012–19; Chair of the Leeds International Piano Competition, succeeding Dame Fanny Waterman, 2015–19; Trustee of the Royal College of Music 2006–10; former Trustee of London Music Masters, Sacconi Trust and the Kathleen Ferrier Award.
+He was Chair of Mozartists (formerly Classical Opera) from 1996 to 2009 (currently President); Chair of the National Opera Studio 2012–19; Chair of the Leeds International Piano Competition, succeeding Dame Fanny Waterman, 2015–19; Trustee of the Royal College of Music 2006–10; former Trustee of London Music Masters, Sacconi Trust, the Kathleen Ferrier Award and the Royal Philharmonic Society.

-From 2017 he was Chair of the Britten Pears Foundation, and following its merger with Snape Maltings in April 2020, Co-chair of the merged entity – Britten Pears Arts.
-He is also Chair of Live Music Now, which since its formation in 1977 has provided over 80,000 interactive music workshops for over 2.8 million disadvantaged people throughout the UK.
-He is also a Trustee of the Royal Philharmonic Society.
+From 2017 he was Chair of the Britten Pears Foundation, and following its merger with Snape Maltings in April 2020, Co-chair of the merged entity – Britten Pears Arts, 2020-23.
+He currently chairsLive Music Now, which since its formation in 1977 has provided over 80,000 interactive music workshops for over 2.8 million disadvantaged people throughout the UK.
 From 2012 to 2016, Ellis was Chair of HM Government's Arts and Media Honours Committee.

-In 2015, he became the inaugural Chair of the Stop MS Appeal Board, an initiative of the Multiple Sclerosis Society which aims to raise £100m over ten years towards MS research; at the half-way point in 2020 when he retired from this role, the appeal had raised £50m.
+In 2015, he became the inaugural Chair of the Stop MS Appeal Board, an initiative of the Multiple Sclerosis Society which aimed to raise and succeeded in raising £100m over ten years towards MS research; at the half-way point in 2020 when he retired from this role, the appeal had raised £50m.
 He has long been interested in ways to increase levels of philanthropy in the UK.
-He took part in the Philanthropy Review in 2011–12 and is currently on the Council of the Beacon Collaborative.
-Under its auspices he is leading a major initiative to bring new philanthropy into arts and culture through its impact on health, education, wellbeing and the community.
+He took part in the Philanthropy Review in 2011–12 and was on the Council of the Beacon Collaborative 2018-24.
+Under its auspices he founded and chaired New Philanthropy for Arts and Culture.
+In 2024 this merged with Arts and Culture Finance to form Figurative, of which Ellis is a Trustee.
+In 2025 he was asked to join the Philanthropists Reference Group, formed to give input to the National Strategy for Philanthropy and Charitable Giving.

-In 2001 he established the Vernon Ellis Foundation to channel his personal giving, and by 2020 the charity had distributed almost £9m.
+In 2001 he established the Vernon Ellis Foundation to channel his personal giving, and by 2025 the charity had distributed over £11m.
 An early major donation provided the lead private support to the restoration of the London Coliseum.
 The focus now is on the impact that the arts can make on wellbeing, education and the community.
 Also, through his Foundation, he hosted around 80–90 concerts a year between 2005 and 2017 at his London home in support of musicians' and music organisations' development, and other fundraising events.